What is Employee Turnover?

 The second calculation goes back to the Confederation of German Employers’ Associations (Bundesvereinigung der Deutschen Arbeitgeberverbaende) and is therefore also called the BDA formula.
 By taking into account 50% of new entrants and departures, it is considered somewhat more accurate than the basic formula.

 The third calculation goes back to Helmut Schlueter, a former German trade unionist, and is called the Schlueter formula.
 Since it takes into account an initial headcount and the exact number of new entrants, it is generally considered to be relatively accurate.

 And the fourth calculation comes from the German Electrical and Electronic Manufacturers’ Association (Zentralverband Elektrotechnik- und Elektroindustrie e.V.) and trades as the ZVEI formula.
 It, too, is considered accurate because it takes into account newly appointed departures in the formula.

 Opinions vary in practice as to whether it is sufficient to compare the results of the calculations with one’s own company values from previous years in order to subsequently derive trends or measures, or whether a sector comparison is necessary.
 Presumably, a sector comparison might be interesting, provided that corresponding sector associations or companies from the same sector publish corresponding figures, but whether it is really useful may be another matter.
 It may make more sense to look at the consequences for organisations in detail.

-Consequences for organisations
+Consequences of employee turnover for organisations

 There are always situations in which employees decide to end an employment relationship.
 Termination hits many organisations hard and in numerous cases also unprepared.
 Here are some possible consequences for organisations that may result from employee-initiated terminations: